 8. Productivity and Efficiency

 The main goal of an SCM system is to enhance business productivity and operational efficiency.
 It enables businesses to manage their supply chain operations in real-time, limiting the possibility of delays or disruption to the process.
-How else could large enterprises such as Amazon have been able to implement same-day and next-day delivery if not for innovations in supply chain management systems?
+How else could large enterprises such as Amazon have been able to implement same-day and next-day delivery if not for innovations in ERP in supply chain management systems?

 Of course, delays are inevitable.
 However, even if there are delays in the process, an SCM system comes in handy in implementing backup plans so as to quickly close any emerging gap.
 Today, SCM systems are also integrated with smart automation solutions that minimise delays and enhance performance.